elasticio/component-commons-library/README.md

 The attachment processor function can be used to store attachments on the platform.
 It exposes the following functions

 - `uploadAttachment(streamContent)`, which will upload an attachment to the platform and return the result and file url
-- `getAttachment(url, contentType)`, which will retrieve an attachment from `steward` or `maester`.
-To specify storage - query parameter
+- `getAttachment(url, contentType)`, which will retrieve an attachment from `steward` or `maester` storage.
+To specify the storage - query parameter
 `storage_type` must be provided.
 To get items from `maester` storage - `?storage_type=maester` should added to the `url` argument.
 By default attachments are retrieved from `steward` storage, so `?storage_type=steward` is not obligated to be added to the `url` argument.

 Example: